antarctica/lantern/README.md

 It is separate to the [deployment container](#docker-image) and installs both runtime and development [dependencies](#dependencies) (deployment containers only install runtime dependencies).

-If you don't have access to the BAS Docker Register, you can build this image locally using `docker-compose build app`.
+If you don't have access to the BAS Docker Register, you can build this image locally using `docker compose build app`.

 ### Python version